WanderPals/prd/template/1-overview.md

 - **Finance Management Tool:** Tracks spending, shares costs transparently, and facilitates settlements among group members.

 - **Shared Itinerary Feature:** Offers a view of daily plans and activities, updated manually by users or automatically through indirect actions.
+The itinerary should also be visible on the map, providing the benefits of easy navigation, a visual representation of the journey, and improved coordination among users.

 - **GPS Position Sharing:** Enables real-time or periodic sharing of members' locations for easier meetups and allows push notifications to communicate meeting times and locations.